Mahrukh-Haseeb/gc-content-analyzer/README.md

-# gc-content-analyzer
+# GC Content Analyzer

-Streamlit app for DNA GC content analysis - upload sequences, visualize GC%, and download results.
+**A Streamlit web app to calculate and visualize the GC content of DNA sequences.**

+This tool lets you:
+- Upload or paste DNA sequences (FASTA or plain text)
+- Instantly calculate GC% for each sequence
+- View charts, statistics, and GC/AT composition
+- Download your results as CSV or Excel files